K-12 Common Core, Personalized Learning & Technology Conference

 - More than 80 sessions included with conference registration

-- For K-12 teachers, administrators, counselors, academic coaches and ELD coordinators
+- For K-12 teachers, administrators, counselors and academic coaches

 - College credit available